top of page

 All you need to know

-When it comes to explaining the legalities of assistance dogs, I am going to refer and quote from other sources to ensure you gain the most up to date information in the most accurately worded way possible.
+Please note, when it comes to explaining the legalities of assistance dogs, I am going to refer and quote from other sources to ensure you gain the most up to date information in the most accurately worded way possible.
 I will then provide commentary where commentary is needed for ease of understanding.
-Wherever words are not found within quotation marks these are my own words, and where words are quoted, I always give the source.
+Wherever words are not found within “” these are my own words, and where words are quoted, I always give the source.

 Annie